Maciullo/DroneDetectionDataset/README.md

 # Real World Object Detection Dataset For Quadcopter Unmanned Aerial Vehicle (UAV)
-Effort shown within the following repository and subsequent processing has been performed as a part of ongoing PhD on Engineering Applications of Artificial Intelligence under Warsaw University of Technology, Faculty of Power and Aeronautical Engineering, Warsaw, Poland.
+Effort shown within the following repository and subsequent processing has been performed as a part of ongoing PhD on Engineering Applications of Artificial Intelligence over Warsaw University of Technology, Faculty of Power and Aeronautical Engineering, Warsaw, Poland.

 ****